ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - Click `View Folder`.
   - In the new file explorer window, take note of the current path.
 It should contain `gk.exe` and `goalc.exe`.
 - Verify that the mod launcher copied the extracted ISO files to the mod directory:
-  - `%appdata%/OpenGOAL-Mods/archipelagoal/iso_data` should have *all* the same files as
-  - `%appdata%/OpenGOAL-Mods/_iso_data`, if it doesn't, copy those files over manually.
+  - `%appdata%/OpenGOAL-Mods/archipelagoal/iso_data` and `%appdata%/OpenGOAL-Mods/_iso_data` should have *all* the same files; if they don't, copy those files over manually.
   - And then `Recompile` if you needed to copy the files over.
 - **DO NOT PLAY AN ARCHIPELAGO GAME THROUGH THE MOD LAUNCHER.** It will run in retail mode, which is incompatible with Archipelago.
 We need it to run in debug mode (see below).